wrw/jsx/README.md

     are left unescaped. you may want to use this if you are embedding json directly into a html or xml document

-- `single_quoted_strings`

-    some parsers allow double quotes (`u+0022`) to be replaced by single quotes (`u+0027`) to delimit keys and strings. this option allows json containing single quotes as structural characters to be parsed without errors. note that the parser expects strings to be terminated by the same quote type that opened it and that single quotes must, obviously, be escaped within strings delimited by single quotes

-    double quotes must **always** be escaped, regardless of what kind of quotes delimit the string they are found in

-    the parser will never emit json with keys or strings delimited by single quotes

 - `unescaped_jsonp`

     javascript interpreters treat the codepoints `u+2028` and `u+2029` as